-(a) If a subscriber wants to enroll their eligible dependents in SEBB health plan coverage or supplemental dependent life or AD&D insurance when the subscriber becomes eligible to enroll in SEBB benefits, the subscriber must include the dependent's enrollment information on the required forms and submit them within the required time frame as described in WAC 182-30-060 and 182-30-080.
+(a) If a subscriber wants to enroll their eligible dependents in SEBB health plan coverage or supplemental dependent life insurance or AD&D insurance when the subscriber becomes eligible to enroll in SEBB benefits, the subscriber must include the dependent's enrollment information on the required forms and submit them within the required time frame as described in WAC 182-30-060 and 182-30-080.

 (b) If a subscriber wants to enroll eligible dependents in SEBB health plan coverage during the SEBB annual open enrollment period, the required forms must be received no later than the last day of the annual open enrollment.

 (c) If a subscriber wants to enroll newly eligible dependents, the required forms must be received no later than sixty days after the dependent becomes eligible.
-A school employee enrolling a dependent in supplemental life insurance or AD&D insurance must submit the required form to the contracted vendor for approval.
-A school employee may enroll a dependent in supplemental life insurance up to the guaranteed issue coverage amount without evidence of insurability if the required form is submitted to the contracted vendor as required.
+A school employee enrolling a dependent in supplemental dependent life insurance or AD&D insurance must submit the required form to the contracted vendor for approval.
+A school employee may enroll a dependent in supplemental dependent life insurance up to the guaranteed issue coverage amount without evidence of insurability if the required form is submitted to the contracted vendor as required.
 Evidence of insurability will be required for supplemental dependent life insurance over the guaranteed issue coverage amount.
 Evidence of insurability is not required for supplemental AD&D insurance.

 (d) If a subscriber wants to enroll a newborn or child whom the subscriber has adopted or has assumed a legal obligation for total or partial support in anticipation of adoption in SEBB health plan coverage, the subscriber should notify the SEBB program by submitting the required forms as soon as possible to ensure timely payment of claims.
 If adding the child increases the premium, the required forms must be received no later than sixty days after the date of the birth, adoption, or the date the legal obligation is assumed for total or partial support in anticipation of adoption.
-A school employee enrolling a dependent in supplemental life insurance or AD&D insurance must submit the required form to the contracted vendor for approval.
+A school employee enrolling a dependent in supplemental dependent life insurance or AD&D insurance must submit the required form to the contracted vendor for approval no later than sixty days after the date of the birth, adoption, or the date the legal obligation is assumed for total or partial support in anticipation of adoption.
 A newly born child must be at least fourteen days old before supplemental dependent life insurance or AD&D insurance coverage can become effective.

 (e) If the subscriber wants to enroll a child age twenty-six or older as a child with a disability in SEBB health plan coverage, the required forms must be received no later than sixty days after the child reaches age twenty-six or within the relevant time frame described in (a), (b), and (f) of this subsection.
 To recertify an enrolled child with a disability, the required forms must be received by the SEBB program or the contracted vendor by the child's scheduled SEBB health plan coverage termination date.